xorhex/mlget/README.md

 ### What is it

 Use mlget to query multiple sources for a given malware hash and download it.
-The thought is to save time quering each source individually.
+The thought is to save time querying each source individually.

 Currently queries: